jetrails/magento-twofactor/README.md

 Docker Enviorment
 =============================
-This project comes with a `docker-compose.yml` file, which can be used to spin up a Magento CE enviorment.
+This project comes with a `docker-compose.yml` file, which can be used to spin up a Magento CE 1.x enviorment.
+In order to use docker, please make sure you have **Docker** and **Docker Compose** installed.
+Typing `docker-compose up -d` will spin up the enviroment while typeing `docker-compose down` will spin it down.
+If you run docker for the first time, make sure you download and install Magento using the following commands: `docker-compose run cli download.sh` and `docker-compose run webserver install.sh`.
+Spinning up a docker instance will create a **staging** directory.